pgsleepy/ultimatexr.io-1/content/docs/programming-guide/other-features/attributes.md

 ![](/media/docs/programming-guide/other-features/AttributeInspectorButton.png)

+If the button field is inside a nested class, the method does not have to be in that class.
+It can also be defined in the parent `MonoBehaviour`.

 ## StylishFoldout

 Groups serialized fields under a styled foldout section in the inspector, providing a cleaner and more organized layout for components with many properties.